maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module15.md

   <source src="./../../img/mod15/plexiVideo.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video>
 The connectors still didn't hold up enough time for me to get a good video and therefore some water spills out of the device.
 Anyway, we can see a bit of water flowing through the very basic channel.
-Moreover, since it is not perfectly sealed at the top, air is flowing and the water will not flow through the channel by itself as it should.
+Moreover, since it is not perfectly sealed at the top, the air is flowing and the water will not flow through the channel by itself as it should.
 So...
-Far from perfect, but with very few material you can have a microfluidic chip.
+Far from perfect, but with very few materials you can have a microfluidic chip.

-Moreover, the biggest added value of this technique is, I think, the fact that you don't have to mill in the plexiglass and so the output result should be perfectly transparent and perfectly visible even with a microscope while the output of a laser cut or a CNC is not perfectly smooth and can hinder the view under a microscope.
+Moreover, the biggest added value of this technique is, I think, the fact that you don't have to mill in the plexiglass and so the output result should be perfectly transparent and perfectly visible even with a microscope while the output of a laser cutter or a CNC is not perfectly smooth and can hinder the view under a microscope.

 #### Possible improvements and solutions
-For holding the plastic connectors, an epoxy glue would be the best choice.
+For holding the plastic connectors, epoxy glue would be the best choice.
 Also, connectors with a large flat surface at their bottom would be ideal.
 I think that heating on a medium-heat plate would yield better results.
-One could cut the parafinne channels with a vynil cutter !
+One could cut the paraffine channels with a vinyl cutter!

 ### 3D-printed mold and silicone
 The second solution I thought about was designing a mold in 3D and then print it at a very high resolution, allowing for very small channels, and mold a silicone on it, before sealing it on a plexiglass slide.